- Cancer Information

 - Permanent full-time employees receive a minimum of 10 days of paid personal leave each year.

-- Part-time employees receive a pro‑rata (proportional) amount of personal days based on the number of hours they work.
+- Part-time employees receive a pro rata (proportional) amount of personal leave days based on the number of hours they work.

-- Paid personal leave is an entitlement for permanent employees only.
-Casual staff may be able to take unpaid leave.
+- Paid personal leave is an entitlement for all employees except casuals.

 - This type of leave is paid at the employee’s base rate of pay.

-- An employer can ask you to provide evidence that you need to take personal leave (e.g. a medical certificate).
+- An employer can ask you to provide proof that you need to take personal leave (e.g. a medical certificate).